-FP CanadaTM A national professional body working in the public interest, FP CanadaTM (formerly known as Financial Planning Standards Council) is dedicated to fostering better financial health for Canadians by certifying professional financial planners and leading the advancement of professional financial planning in Canada
+FP CanadaTM is a national not for profit education, certification and professional oversight organization working in the public interest.
+FP Canada is dedicated to championing better financial wellness for all Canadians by leading the advancement of professional financial planning in Canada.

 FP CANADA STANDARDS COUNCILTM A division of FP CanadaTM, the FP Canada Standards CouncilTM establishes and enforces financial planning standards, sets the certification requirements for professional financial planners and develops and delivers certification examinations.
-The FP Canada Standards Council ensures FP Canada certificants-CERTIFIED FINANCIAL PLANNER® professionals and QUALIFIED ASSOCIATE FINANCIAL PLANNERTM professionals -meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.
+The FP Canada Standards Council ensures FP Canada certificants-Certified Financial Planner® professionals and Qualified ASSOCIATE FINANCIAL PLANNERTM professionals-meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.